 Your loan type might require a specialized inspection as well.
 For example, you often have to get a pest inspection before you take out a VA loan.
 Most lenders will schedule this inspection on your behalf and pass the cost along to you at closing.
 These expenses might seem minor when held up against the other costs associated with buying a home, but they can add up, so be sure to budget wisely.
 Review your credit profile ahead of time, and see what you can do to raise your score (which can get you a better interest rate).
-Request copies of all your credit reports, start paying off credit card bills and resolve any discrepancies or errors.
+Request copies of all your credit reports, before you start paying off credit card bills and resolve any discrepancies or errors make sure you talk with your lender, fixing the wrong thing could make it worse.

-Income And Employment Status
+Income And Employment Stat us

-Your lender will need to see a work history (usually about 2 years) to make sure your income source is stable and reliable.
+Your lender will need to see a work history (usually about 2 years in the same type of industry) to make sure your income source is stable and reliable.
 Preparing your income is all about pulling the right documentation together to show steady employment.
 If you are on payroll, you will likely just need to provide recent pay stubs and W-2s.
 If self-employed, you will need to submit your tax returns and other documents the lender requests.